geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

       You should not need to modify these settings (unless you are investigating how aerosol and cloud interactions impact photolysis).

+   .. option:: cloudj_input_dir

+      Specifies the path to the Cloud-J configuration files containing information about species cross sections and quantum yields.

    .. option:: num_levs_with_cloud

       Specifies the number of levels that can contain clouds, which is a